aavegotchi/aavegotchi-gbm-baazaar/README.md

 # All tests are written in solidity, to run

-- Install foundry using forgeup
+- Install foundry using foundryup
   Run
   ```bash
   forge test